 Treasurer Damschen has extensive experience in institutional investments and treasury operations.
 Before serving for seven years as Utah’s chief deputy state treasurer, he spent most of his nearly twenty years in the private sector in the institutional trust and custody, treasury management, and retail divisions of a national banking organization.

 A former U.S. Coast Guard officer, Treasurer Damschen holds a Bachelor of Arts in Finance from the University of Washington’s Foster School of Business and the Certified Treasury Professional (CTP) credential.

-Treasurer Damschen is the 2019 president of the National Association of State Treasurers and a member of the National Ski Patrol.
+Treasurer Damschen was the 2019 president of the National Association of State Treasurers and is a member of the National Ski Patrol.
 He and his wife Jody raised their three children in Layton, Utah.